Building an HR Department: A Step-by-Step Guide + Checklist

 Before you set up your HR department, you must first establish the culture of your company.

 The main purpose of an HR department is to focus on the people within the organization.
-This involves protecting, developing, paying, hiring, and promoting them.
-All of this ties in with company culture as the HR department will focus on fostering it within every function.
+This involves protecting, developing, paying, hiring and promoting them.
+All of this ties in with company culture, as the HR department will focus on fostering it within every function.
 As a result, it’s important that you establish one.

 Company culture is at the heart of any major HR function, so if you’re a startup, do not overlook this step — it is, quite possibly, the most important one you’ll take.
 If you’re a larger organization looking to build your HR department, perhaps re-evaluate the culture you currently have and ensure it’s going to propel your organization in the right direction.